 Today’s modern hydraulic excavators offer power, efficiency, and versatility undreamed of when the piece of heavy equipment first became prevalent in construction, earth-moving, and road (and railway) building more than a century ago.
 Steam-powered versions of the machinery — also known as steam shovels — were the earliest versions of the machinery, and were prolific in the late 19th and early 20th centuries in the construction of the Panama Canal and the railroads that criss-cross the United States.

 The earliest hydraulic excavators were first developed in the 1880s, and the first all-hydraulic device was unveiled in 1897.
 And ever since, the excavator has been essential whenever and wherever dirt needed to be moved, a boulder needed to be repositioned, or a ditch needed to be dug.
+The first of many heavy equipment types, the excavator has remained an essential piece of machinery for more than 100 years.

 Excavators, as evidenced by The Ever Given situation in the Suez Canal this spring, remain as indispensable as ever.